WHITESIDE COUNTY BOARD OF REVIEW

 B. If the complaint is based upon the assessed valuation of the subject property, the appellant must complete the section entitles “ASSESSED VALUATION SECTION” by furnishing a minimum of three comparable properties of the same or similar size, age, and

 condition, together with the assessed valuation of each property.

-8. On ALL income producing properties, current operating statements, audits, and all other pertinent information related to the subject property shall be provided to the Board of Review.
+8. On ALL income producing properties, current operating statements, rental income, audits, and all other pertinent information related to the subject property shall be provided to the Board of Review.